 c) Tested the design and operating effectiveness of

-related manual controls and involved auditor's
+related manual controls and involved auditor's experts

-experts to assess key information technology (IT)
+to assess key information technology (IT) controls over

-business systems operate, including access controls,
+operate, including access controls, segregation

-segregation of duties, program change controls,
+of duties, program change controls, program

-program development controls and IT operation
+development controls and IT operation controls;

 Key audit matter